ANRGUSC/Renee/README.md

 Note: you must have 1 [src] and 1 [dst], and 1 - 8 [R#] nodes
 where # is replaced with a number 1-8.

-Next, open `ReneeScript.sh`.
+Next, open `renee-start.sh`.
 You will see the first 4 lines which set up EMANE, the GUI, and the LogCompiler.
 Lines 7-14 start up each node desired node container.
 Comment out the lines for nodes that you have not included in your swarm.cfg file.

 ### Motion Controller Configuration:
 To change the location that each node will move to, go into `Robot.py` and in the commController function, change the value of newLoc to be the new location you would like to move in the direction of.